 Sep.'09 - Homophobic Violence, 19 September 2009.

-Avi has produced and taught a very large number of modules across a range of topics including Property Law, Criminal Law, Sociology, Criminology, Victimology and Criminal Justice.
+Avi has introduced and taught several modules across a range of topics including Property Law, Criminal Law, Sociology, Criminology, Victimology and Criminal Justice.

-Avi is currently the module chair/lead of DD804 Crime and Global Justice (F75 MA in Crime and Justice).
+Avi is currently the module chair/lead of DD804 Crime and Global Justice and the Qualification Lead of F75 MA in Crime and Justice.